milesmcc/Course-Database-Utility/README.md

 # Course Database Utility
-An internal utility for interaction with a database of courses &amp; other information that can be extracted from such a database
+An internal utility for interaction with a database of courses &amp; other information that can be extracted from such a database.

 ## What is this for
 This was created for Phillips Academy Andover.
 Each term, a master schedule PDF is released, but it's horrible to use.
 In order to search it, you need to use Cmd-F and hope that you entered in the right term.
 Want to search by period or by section exclusively?
 You're out of luck.